-- Provided an OCS safety awareness presentation at the Transit America Services Inc. (TASI) Maintenance of Way Quarterly Safety Meetings on January 10 and 11. - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted monthly project Safety and Security Certification and Fire / Life Safety Meetings. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Performed contractor equipment inspections of the new contractor equipment being deployed for the project. - Continued to provide safety oversight of the tunnel project contract work.
-Attended weekly project coordination meetings to discuss ongoing work task safety improvements.
+- Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire / Life Safety Meetings. - Met with FTA PMOC staff to review the status of project safety and security. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Performed contractor equipment inspections of the new work equipment being deployed for the project. - Continued to provide safety oversight of the tunnel project contract work.
+Attended weekly project coordination meetings to discuss ongoing safety concerns and recommended improvements.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Provide an OCS project overview and safety presentation at the San Mateo Fire Department "All Officer Meeting" on February 14. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Continue to meet with the PCEP contractors, JPB safety, and TASI to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections. - Continue to meet with the PCEP contractors, JPB safety, and TASI to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents. - Continue to provide safety and security oversight of the weekend Tunnel Project contract activities and continue to document the Tunnel Project safety and security certification requirements.